 - Spinal Fusion (bone graft to form union between two or more vertebrae).

 Filing a Claim for Herniated Disk Damages

-For an accident victim who suffers a herniated disk, it is important to know that those parties responsible for their accident are liable under Florida law for their damages, which can include the victim’s pain and suffering, medical expenses, lost wages and other economic and non-economic items.
+Every accident victim who suffers a herniated disk should know that the at-fault party is liable to compensate the victim for their damages, which can include the victim’s pain and suffering, present and future medical expenses, lost wages and other economic and non-economic losses.

 However, the injured victim must be proactive.
-A claim for those damages will have to be filed with the person(s) responsible for the crash or fall.
+A claim for those damages will have to be timely filed with the person(s) responsible for the crash or fall (or their insurance company).

 Time Limit on Filing Injury Claim for Herniated Disk